Introduction

 Architecture

-The HIL system consists of three main components: The test launcher, the EmbedOps servers, and the gateway device.
+The HIL system consists of three main components: The test launcher, the EmbedOps platform, and the HIL setup, which includes a gateway and the Device Under Test (DUT).
 When the test launcher starts a test run, it packages up the tests along with any support files and sends the whole package to the EmbedOps servers.
 The servers then find a suitable gateway device that is connected to your project and sends the package to it.
 The gateway unpacks all of the tests and support files and executes the test run.
 During testing, any log text or results files are sent in real time all the way back to the test launcher.
 In this way, the EmbedOps servers act as a middle-man and require no direct interaction with the user.
+Below is an example with a developer triggering the test launcher manually with EmbedOps CLI.

 Use of PyTest